LeNPaul/full-circle/_drafts/2021-08-17-the-4-hour-workweek-tim-ferriss.md

 #### Step I: D is for Definition

+Define a new game instead of giving into assumptions.

 #### Step II: E is for Elimination

+Be more efficient and effective with your time and be more productive.

 #### Step III: A is for Automation

+Automate your income and delegate your tasks.

 #### Step IV: L is for Liberation

+Free yourself from having to be location-dependent.